-- nodes (int, optional (default: 0)) Number of nodes in the graph. - name (string, optional (default: "Graph")) The name of this Graph instance. - weighted (bool, optional (default: True)) Whether the graph edges have weight properties. - directed (bool, optional (default: True)) Whether the graph is directed or undirected. - from_graph (GraphObject, optional) An optional GraphObject to serve as base. - kwargs (optional keywords arguments) Optional arguments that can be passed to the graph, e.g. a dict containing information on the synaptic weights (weights={"distribution": "constant", "value": 2.3} which is equivalent to weights=2.3), the synaptic delays, or a type information.
+• nodes (int, optional (default: 0)) - Number of nodes in the graph.

+- name (string, optional (default: "Graph")) The name of this Graph instance. - weighted (bool, optional (default: True)) Whether the graph edges have weight properties. - directed (bool, optional (default: True)) Whether the graph is directed or undirected. - copy_graph (Graph, optional) An optional Graph that will be copied. - kwargs (optional keywords arguments) Optional arguments that can be passed to the graph, e.g. a dict containing information on the synaptic weights (weights={"distribution": "constant", "value": 2.3} which is equivalent to weights=2.3), the synaptic delays, or a type information.